kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 This workflow describes the automation designed for deleting a `Bucket` instance and optionally the related backend bucket.
 Revoking access to this bucket is covered in [Revoke Bucket Access](#revoke-bucket-access).

+> Note: it is important to understand that when a `BucketRequest` deletion triggers the delete of the associated `Bucket` instance, the `Bucket` instance is deleted regardless of access.
+This means that even if a `BucketAccess` references a `Bucket`, the `Bucket is still deleted and the BA is orphaned.
+Additionally, even if multiple `Bucket` instances point to the same backend bucket, if the retention policy is "Delete" then the bucket is deleted and workloads may fail.
+Potentially, this may only apply to MVP.

-A `Bucket` delete is triggered by the user deleting their `BucketRequest`.
-A `Bucket` instance (and a backend bucket) is not deleted if an associated `BucketAccess` or `BucketRequest` exists.
-Once these references have been deleted the `Bucket`, **and** if the retention policy is "Delete", the backend bucket, will be deleted.
-It's up to each provisioner whether or not to physically delete bucket content.
+> Note: it's up to each provisioner whether or not to physically delete bucket content.
 But, for idempotency, the expectation is that the backend bucket will at least be made unavailable, pending out-of-band bucket lifecycle policies.

 > Note: delete is described below as a synchronous workflow but it will likely need to be implemented asynchronously to accommodate potentially long delete times when buckets contain many objects.
 The steps should still mostly follow what's outlined below.